ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 Possible values for the policy override type:

-`forwarded`: The message was relayed via a known forwarder, or local
+"forwarded": The message was relayed via a known forwarder, or local
      heuristics identified the message as likely having been forwarded.
      There is no expectation that authentication would pass.

-`trusted_forwarder`: Message authentication failure was anticipated by
+"trusted_forwarder": Message authentication failure was anticipated by
      other evidence linking the message to a locally maintained list of known and trusted forwarders.

-`local_policy`: The Mail Receiver's local policy exempted the message
+"local_policy": The Mail Receiver's local policy exempted the message
      from being subjected to the Domain Owner's requested policy action.

-`mailing_list`: Local heuristics determined that the message arrived
+"mailing_list": Local heuristics determined that the message arrived
      via a mailing list, and thus authentication of the original message was not expected to succeed.

-`other`: Some policy exception not covered by the other entries in
+"other": Some policy exception not covered by the other entries in
      this list occurred.
 Additional detail can be found in the PolicyOverrideReason's "comment" field.

-`sampled_out`: The message was exempted from application of policy by
+"policy_test_mode": The message was exempted from application of policy by
      the testing mode ("t" tag) in the DMARC policy record.

 ## Extensions